Integer factorization: Heuristic running time

 in little-o and L-notation.

 Some examples of those algorithms are the elliptic curve method and the quadratic sieve.

-Another such algorithm is the class group relations method proposed by Schnorr, Seysen, and Lenstra, which they proved only assuming the unproved generalized Riemann hypothesis.
+Another such algorithm is the class group relations method proposed by Schnorr, Seysen, and Lenstra, which they proved while assuming the unproved generalized Riemann hypothesis.

 Rigorous running time

 The Schnorr–Seysen–Lenstra probabilistic algorithm has been rigorously proven by Lenstra and Pomerance to have expected running time L_{n}[1/2, 1+o(1)] by replacing the GRH assumption with the use of multipliers.

 The algorithm uses the class group of positive binary quadratic forms of discriminant Δ denoted by G_{Δ}.

 G_{Δ} is the set of triples of integers (a, b, c) in which those integers are relative prime.

 Schnorr–Seysen–Lenstra algorithm

 Given an integer n that will be factored, where n is an odd positive integer greater than a certain constant.
 In this factoring algorithm the discriminant Δ is chosen as a multiple of n, Δ = −dn, where d is some positive multiplier.
 The algorithm expects that for one d there exist enough smooth forms in G_{Δ}.
 Lenstra and Pomerance show that the choice of d can be restricted to a small set to guarantee the smoothness result.

 Denote by P_{Δ} the set of all primes q with Kronecker symbol = 1.
 By constructing a set of generators of G_{Δ} and prime forms f_{q} of G_{Δ} with q in P_{Δ} a sequence of relations between the set of generators and f_{q} are produced.

 The size of q can be bounded by c_{0}(log|Δ|)^{2} for some constant c_{0}.

 The relation that will be used is a relation between the product of powers that is equal to the neutral element of G_{Δ}.
 These relations will be used to construct a so-called ambiguous form of G_{Δ}, which is an element of G_{Δ} of order dividing 2.
 By calculating the corresponding factorization of Δ and by taking a gcd, this ambiguous form provides the complete prime factorization of n.
 This algorithm has these main steps:

 Let n be the number to be factored.

 To obtain an algorithm for factoring any positive integer, it is necessary to add a few steps to this algorithm such as trial division, and the Jacobi sum test.